 Reviewed by Glenn Erickson

 The grand filmmaker is Abel Gance, who in the sound era was a filmic genius first and a good filmmaker second.
 Led by the unassailable Kevin Brownlow, art-fixated cinema adepts rhapsodize over Gance’s silent La roue, and everybody agrees that Gance’s Napoleon is a screen masterwork.
-But Gance’s star of genius leveled off in the sound era as he hung on to his once-revolutionary silent techniques.
+But Gance’s star of genius leveled off in the sound era as he clung to his once-revolutionary silent techniques.
 J’accuse ’38 is actually a reworking of Gance’s own J’accuse from 1919.
 The pictures are more similar than they are different, yet most opinions say that the silent version is better.

 There’s so much to say that I’ll go lean on the synopsis.
 The movie opens near the end of the WW1 trench campaign, in Verdun.
 The command rounds up its daily suicide patrol, and a dozen men must crawl out into no man’s land.
 The young men tremble at having to sacrifice their lives.
 The older Jean Diaz (Victor Francen) is the only man known to have gone out on this patrol and come back alive.
 But he volunteers to go out again.
 Why?
 As Jean loves the wife of another man in the patrol, the only way he can prove his sincerity is to go with him.
 The other man is carried out alive but isn’t expected to live.
 Jean Diaz is among the corpses ready for burial when he suddenly shows signs of life.
 The two hold hands in the field hospital, briefly.
 The war ends that day; Jean swears that he will live for the men that fell in the trenches, and be their voice.
 He swears that he will prevent war from ever happening again.

-Gance’s storytelling stills amount to many one-shot scenes and an equal number of scenes where secondary characters tell us what’s going on and what the main characters are feeling.
+Gance’s storytelling still amounts to many one-shot scenes and an equal number of scenes where secondary characters tell us what’s going on and what the main characters are feeling.
 When the calm arrives, Jean Diaz first becomes attached to the physical graveyard where his comrades have been lain to rest.
-This becomes a fury to make sure that WW1 will truly be the War to End All Wars.
+This obsession then becomes a fury to make sure that WW1 will truly be the War to End All Wars.

 The middle section is something of a disappointment.
 The love triangle is hopelessly stilted; Gance’s idealized hero and his women exist on a lofty plane.
 To give just one example, Jean Diaz never tells Edith why he can’t marry her, which allows her to keep up hoping that he’ll change his mind.
 So she wastes her life.
 It’s almost absurd that Jean comes to her later with the idea of perhaps marrying her daughter, and expects Edith to understand.
-Actually, the actresses playing Edith and Helene are given so little attention, that their characters barely make sense — unless we conclude that Gance believes that all women should be attracted to elder ‘great men’ like himself.
+The actresses playing Edith and Helene are given so little attention, that their characters barely make sense — unless we conclude that Gance believes that all women should be attracted to elder ‘great men’ like himself.

 The show is Victor Francen’s all the way.
 He’s remarkable.
-Gance gives him at least four over-the-top pacifist speeches to perform in close-up, each more fiery and impassioned than the last.
-By the final one we think Francen will give himself a heart attack.
+Gance gives Francen at least four over-the-top pacifist speeches to perform in close-up, each more fiery and impassioned than the last.
+By the final one we think Francen is going to have a heart attack.
 As an isolated, anguished ‘conscience of the world’ Francen is just what the doctor ordered — it’s the only way to play this character.

 The big shockeroo arrives at the finale, when Jean Diaz’ spiritual link activates the dead in the graveyard outside his glass lab. [ crazy supernatural things going on atop a WW1 graveyard?
 Shades of Edgar Ulmer’s The Black Cat. ] A storm rises on the night of mobilization.
 Jean Diaz goes mad, and stares at the graves and creepy monuments — and the whole place comes alive.
 As the skies rush over the cemetery monuments the dead rise from their graves, with the aid of special effects that range from crude superimpositions to more accomplished optical composites.
 Even the stone statues come to life, with some nicely macabre effects.
 As the veteran dead march, their progress is intercut with scenes of the populace, the army, and politicians in panic.
 It all culminates in a horror sequence using ‘Les Gueules Cassées’, which I think means ‘broken mouths’ or ‘broken mugs.’
 Marching into close-up are ten or so actual disfigured veterans, with their faces crudely patched together, missing eyes, with replacement noses and shattered mouths.

-The horror gimmick seeks to confront the viewer with the awfulness of war, which depending on one’s attitude comes off as daring confrontation art, or an exercise in bad taste.
+The horror gimmick seeks to confront the viewer with the awfulness of war.
+Depending on one’s attitude, the spectacle comes off as daring confrontational art, or an exercise in bad taste.
 But it’s true – while we worship the sentiments of honor and heroism, war’s lasting consequences are always hidden away.
-Writer David J. Skal based an entire book on the theory that the horror film renaissance of the 1930s sprung from the need to deal with the physical damage done by WW1.
+Writer David J. Skal based an entire book on the theory that the horror film renaissance of the 1930s sprang from the need to deal with the physical damage done by WW1.
 Medicine could now save the lives of soldiers with faces blown apart.
 The basic ’30s movie monster is a bogeyman with disturbing facial makeup.